CircuitSetup/Expandable-6-Channel-ESP32-Energy-Meter/README.md

 ##
 **Q:** Can I use SCT-024 200A CTs with the 6 channel meter?

 **A:** If you need to measure up to 200A, then this is not recommended.
-At 200A, the SCT-024 will output 100mA.
-That means, **the max you should measure with the SCT-024 plugged into the 6 channel meter is 66A**.
-In a residential setting with 200A service, it is highly unlickly that you will use more than 66A per phase sustained.
+At 200A, our newest SCT-024's will output 50mA.
+That means, **the max you should measure with the SCT-024 plugged into the 6 channel meter is 132A**.
+In a residential setting with 200A service, it is highly unlickly that you will use more than 132A per phase sustained.
 In fact, unless you have your own dedicated transformer, and a very large house, it is impossible.

 ##
 **Q:** How do I know if my CT has a burden resistor?